 4.1 The Service Provider [1.1] respects and supports privacy as an important fundamental human right [2.1.2 / 2.1.3], that covers family, home, and correspondence, and business and trade secrets [2.3.3 (iv)] of the professionals [2.2.1] by default.
 Consequently, Service Provider cares for legal data protection as an essential issue of the entire compliance coverage of his enterprise.

 (i) The Service Provider as the 'controller' is responsible for the planning, internal execution, controlling, and the communication partner for the external demonstration of compliance with the lawful processing of personal data [2.3.3 (ii)].
-In the context of the activities of Service Provider's Head Office and his processors in the European Union, all personal data processed via this website 'isap.com' is for business and legal purposes [4.1.2 to [4.1.2 (ii)] and obtained from professional Users and Stakeholders [2.2.1 to 2.2.4] with adequate due diligence [4.5] and seat outside of the EU/EEA exclusively.
+In the context of the activities of Service Provider's Head Office, Branch or/and his processors in the European Union (EU)/the European Economic Area (EEA), all personal data processed via this website 'isap.international' is for business and legal purposes [4.1.2 to [4.1.2 (ii)] and obtained from professional Users and Stakeholders [2.2.1 to 2.2.4] with adequate due diligence [4.5] and seat in Africa, Asia, European Union/European Economic Area, and in Latin America and the Caribbean States exclusively.

 (ii) Obtaining data from consumers or not legally competent minors or children is excluded by organizational measures [2.2.1 / 4.5.1].